Everyone keeps saying how important it is to travel. So what's all this fuss about? Why do people travel and love travelling?

 The benefit of traveling to a new place is that it forces you to face the unknown and think differently.
 You don't need to go spend a month in the jungle!
 If you live in a large city, just going on a hike over the weekend will make you feel different.
 Adventures require novelty, so get out of your comfort zone.
 It might be scary, but in retrospect, you'll see it as the best decision you ever made!

 8. Traveling Expands Your (Real) Social Network

 Believe it or not, social networks was once like a real thing - in real life.
 Crazy, I know.
-Establishing connections and building a network abroad is one of the smartest things you can do in today’s world.
+One of the main reasons why I love traveling is that I believe that establishing connections and building a network abroad is one of the smartest things you can do in today’s world.
 It is sometimes hard to build long-lasting relationship with the people you meet abroad, but it doesn't mean it's not worth meeting new people!

 Take this example: I've spent last year's New Year's Eve in Tanzania.
 I slept for two days at the flat of an Egyptian expat.
 I met him on Couchsurfing, once of the best ways to find cheap accommodation when you travel.
 Now, a year later, this guy invites me to his wedding in Egypt!
 How amazing is that?!
 Some connections you make over your travels are surprisingly strong.